Riley-Py/UWaterloo-Work/U10 - Thinking, Problem Solving, Reasoning/Classic Problems And General Methods of Solutions.md

 ## Means-Ends Analysis
 - Comparing the goal with the starting point, thinking of possible ways of overcoming the difference, and choosing the best one.
-	- Selected option may have certain conditions in place before bieng
+	- Selected option may have certain conditions in place before being able to execute the option
+		- If those conditions aren't met, then *sub-goal* is created
+-